UiJosh20/alx-pre_course/README.md

-My first readme as a ALX SOFTWARE ENGINEERING STUDENT. i am glad for this oppurtunity
+My first readme as a ALX SOFTWARE ENGINEERING STUDENT. i am so glad